rzrmayur/LoopTask_DataViewer_v1_by_Mayur/README.md

 # LoopTask_DataViewer_v1 by Mayur Panchal

-This application code is based & created using model, view, controller framework.
+This application code is based & created using model, view, controller architectural pattern framework.
 It can view the data from mysql table created by LoopTask_JSONImport_v1.

 This tool requires LoopTask_JSONImport_v1 sql tables with data(imported using JSON) to function.